bcgov/NotifyBC/docs/docs/getting-started/installation.md

 2) create OpenShift apps by clicking _Add to Project_ in web console of respective projects, select JavaScript in languages catalog, and click either _notify-bc-build_ or _notify-bc_ template.
 Adjust parameters as you see fit.
 3) (optional) update instance-specific [configuration](../config-overview/) files by modifying configMap _notify-bc_.
 To do so, in web console of a runtime environment project, click _Resources > Config Maps > notify-bc > Actions > Edit_.
 Each config file corresponds to an item in configMap with key being the file name.

-::: warning backup config files
+::: tip backup config files
 Backup config files to a private secured SCM outside of OpenShift is highly recommended, especially for production environment.
 :::